 Just when you need to escape Houston’s biggest dance orgy (which is most definitely happening downstairs), the posh, breezy rooftop awaits... and so do the scantily clad dancers on said posh, breezy rooftop.

 If this two-story watering hole looks grungy, that’s because it is.
-It’s managed to become a beloved hangout for both regular and industry folks thanks to rad happy hour specials, its ample rooftop, and a Jekyll and Hyde-like personality that’s half serious cocktailery, half low-key dive bar.
+It’s managed to become a beloved hangout for both regular and industry folks thanks to rad happy hour specials, a large rooftop, and a Jekyll and Hyde-like personality that’s half serious cocktail den, half low-key dive bar.

-During Social Hour (weekdays 3-6pm), this bespoke butcher & steakhouse’s rooftop patio draws a well-dressed crowd looking to booze and bite.
+During Social Hour (weekdays 3-6pm), this bespoke butcher & steakhouse’s rooftop patio draws a well-dressed crowd looking to drink and eat.
 Get a view of the Downtown skyline while you take down Texas-spirited cocktails and opulent bar bites, including miniature beef Wellingtons and carpetbagger pizza.

-Get all the feels and a view down on Main Street as you take down a few of spirits guru Justin Burrow’s boozed-up, old-style cocktails laced with things like elderflower and spiced wine syrup.
+Catch a great view down on Main Street as you take down a few of spirits guru Justin Burrow’s boozed-up, old-style cocktails laced with things like elderflower and spiced wine syrup.
 But before you get to the breezy, albeit pretty small, second-story terrace, you’ll have to find your way into the bar.
 We’ll help.